anesthetice/typst-templates/README.md

-## simple note taking typst templates
+## typst and rnote templates I use

-Heavily inspired by dogeystamp's templates, big thanks to them. https://github.com/dogeystamp/typst-templates/
+the main typst template I use was heavily inspired on dogeystamp's. https://github.com/dogeystamp/typst-templates/